wasm-ecosystem/assemblyscript-eslint-plugin/docs/rules/specify-type.md

 ## Rule Details

-In AssemblyScript, type annotations can impact WebAssembly compilation and performance optimization.
 This rule enforces explicit type annotations for:

-1. **Floating point literals** - default inferred float type f64 will take more performance penalty, and can be replaced by explicitly specify f32 type.
+1. **Floating point literals** - default inferred float type f64 might not always be the optimal choice, and should be specified explicitly (f32 or f64)
 2. **Uninitialized variables** - to ensure type safety

 Integer literals are allowed to use AssemblyScript's default type inference (which infers `i32`), as this is typically the desired behavior and maintains good ergonomics.